-SECURITY AND ACCESS TO CAMPUS FACILITIES
+V. SECURITY AND ACCESS TO CAMPUS FACILITIES

 No visitor on campus shall attend a college activity limited to college personnel without prior approval of the college president or his/her authorized representative.
 Any visitor on campus may attend a college event which is authorized as open to the public.
 (LACCD Board Rule 91202.)
-All visitors must adhere to the Code of Conduct, LACCD Board Rules, Chapter IX, Article VIII ("Conduct on Campus"), available at: http://www.laccd.edu/Board/Documents/BoardRules/Ch.IX-ArticleVIII.pdf
+All visitors must adhere to the Code of Conduct, LACCD Board Rules, Chapter IX, Article VIII ("Conduct on Campus"), available at the district SharePoint website under Board Rules Chapter IX, Article VIII.